microsoftarchive/KinectCommonBridge/README.md

 	KCB_ENABLE_FT
 	KCB_ENABLE_SPEECH

+Note that you'd also want to disable voice recognition if you use VS Express since it is not bundled with ATL which is a dependency when using Speech API.

 To enable face tracking and voice recognition in your own project, you will need to add the following preprocessor defines to your project's  C++ preprocessor properties: